How To Make a Photo Collage in Microsoft PowerPoint

 - Spin the wheel on your mouse while holding Ctrl on the keyboard to zoom in and see the pictures better.
 Every photo will have an outline.

-- Navigate to “Drawing Tools” and select “Shape Outline.”
+- Use Ctrl+A to select all photos then navigate to “Drawing Tools” and select “Shape Outline.”
 Choose the “No Outline” option.

 - Press Shift+F5 to see the first row of your mosaic.